PudgyPoppins/caps/README.md

 One thing I should focus on is working outside in.

+This might come in handy for providing back links: <a href="javascript:history.go(-1)">back</a>

 # TODO:
 * see image issue
-* ## Forms / views:
+* ## Network / Nonprofits
+	* soft deleting as an option (a moderator could recover a deleted object up to 2 weeks later or so) | https://medium.com/@adriennedomingus/soft-deletion-in-django-e4882581c340 | this one is probably better: https://blog.khophi.co/soft-delete-django-quickly/
+	* ### Forms
 		* markdown for the volunteer description would be pretty cool, I think
 		* when you refresh the page, all of the field values are kept.
 However, the address is NOT.

 * ## User system / user classess
-	* when you go to accounts/profile, it should show your profile if you're logged in, otherwise it'll tell you to sign up or log in
-	* you should only be able to delete an object that you've created, unless you're a moderator
+	* a user should be able to delete their own account
-	* change the default page if you're signed in or not (signed out, /home, signed in, /networks)
-	* show a message when a user signs out
+	* show a message when a user signs out | https://pythonprogramming.net/messages-django-tutorial/
 	* override accounts login view so that you can't access it if you're *logged in*, as well as other views
 	* create groups
 	* ### Reporting System